boecker-lab/docs.sirius.github.io/docs/_pages/installation.md

 Run `sirius.exe` for the SIRIUS command line tool.
-To execute the SIRIUS command line tool from every location on your system, you have to add the location of the to your PATH environment variable: Open the Windows Setting, type "advanced" in the search window, say "yes" if Windows asks you.
+To execute the SIRIUS command line tool from every location on your system, you have to add the location of the `sirius.exe` to your PATH environment variable: Open the Windows Setting, type "advanced" in the search window, say "yes" if Windows asks you.
 Press the "Environment Variables" button, select the "Path" variable in the lower panel, press "Edit", press "New", enter the full directory path